 We do occasionally update this Policy so please do return and review this Policy from time to time.

-i.
-Details of visits to our website and the pages and resources that are accessed, including, but not limited to, traffic data, location data and other communication data that may assist us in understanding how visitors use this website.
+If you use our site, we collect and process certain information relating to you and your use of the site.
+This information includes details of visits to our website and the pages and resources that are accessed, including, but not limited to, traffic data, location data and other communication data that may assist us in understanding how visitors use this website.

 A cookie is a simple text file that is stored on your computer or mobile device by a website’s server and only that server will be able to retrieve or read the contents of that cookie.
 Each cookie is unique to your web browser.
-It will contain some anonymous information such as a unique identifier and the site name and some digits and numbers.
-It allows a website to remember things like your preferences or what’s in your shopping basket.
+It will contain some information such as a unique identifier and the site name and some digits and numbers.

 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.
 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.